peritext/peritext/src/core/renderers/readme.md

-Renderers take as input a moduloSectionsArray and transform it to an output-related representation.
+Renderers take as input a peritextSectionsArray and transform it to an output-related representation.